 - Non-surgical treatment.
-This includes routine examinations by a doctor to check for any curve progression, the use of physiotherapeutic specific exercises or the use of a brace to stop a spinal curve from getting worse.
-Children typically have these checkups about every 3 to 6 months.
+This includes either routine examinations by a doctor to check for any curve progression or the use of a brace to stop a spinal curve from getting worse.
+Children typically have these checkups about every 4 to 6 months.

 - Surgical treatment.
 Surgery can usually decrease the curve and stabilize the spine so the curve does not get worse.

 Treatment is based on the child's age, the size of the curve, and the risk of progression.
 The risk of progression is based on age at diagnosis, the size of the curve (as measured using X-rays of the spine), and skeletal age (which can be determined by the Risser sign).

 - Mild curves are usually checked by the doctor every 4 to 6 months until the bones stop growing, to be sure the curves aren't getting worse.

 - Moderate curves may need to be braced until the bones stop growing, to keep the curves from getting worse.

 - Severe curves or moderate curves that are getting worse may need surgery.

 Most cases of scoliosis are mild and do not require treatment.

 The timing of surgery for scoliosis in children is controversial.
 Spinal fusion stops the growth of the fused part of the spine, so some experts believe that surgery should be delayed until the child is at least 10 years old and preferably 12.
 But even after surgery the rest of the spine will continue to grow normally in children who are still growing.